 - 3.1.
 Discharge of treated or partially-treated wastewater at a location or in a manner different than described in this Order is prohibited. - 3.2.
-Discharge at Discharge Point 001 is prohibited when treated wastewater does not receive an initial dilution of at least 16:1, as modeled.
-Compliance shall be achieved by proper operation and maintenance of the discharge outfall to ensure that it (or its replacement, in whole or part) is in good working order and is consistent with or can achieve better mixing than that described in Fact Sheet section 4.3.5.2.
-The Discharger shall address measures taken to ensure this in its application for permit reissuance. - 3.3.
+Discharge at Discharge Point 001 is prohibited when treated wastewater does not receive an initial dilution of at least 34:1, as modeled.
+Compliance shall be achieved by proper operation and maintenance of the discharge outfall to ensure that it (or its replacement, in whole or part) is in good working order and is consistent with or can achieve better mixing than that described in Fact Sheet section 4.3.4.2.
+The Discharger shall describe measures taken to ensure this in its application for permit reissuance.
+The Discharger may reuse a portion of its biologically-treated wastewater for onsite landscape irrigation or in the Facility's fire protection system, including the Richmond Long Wharf Fire Protection System. - 3.3.
 Bypass of untreated or partially-treated wastewater to waters of the United States is prohibited, except as provided for in Attachment D section 1.7 of this Order.
+Routing peak wet weather flows around the 1A or 2A Separators to the bioreactor is not considered a bypass and is not a violation of this Order if such flow is at least 80 percent stormwater and does not contain visible oil. - 3.4.
+Discharge of stormwater from the former Chevron Chemical Company Hensley Street Plant site (drainage area for Discharge Point 011) to waters of the United States is prohibited unless a 24-hour rainfall event exceeding a 25-year return frequency (i.e., a 24-hour, 25-year storm) occurs.
+If such a rainfall event occurs, the Discharger may discharge the volume of stormwater exceeding that attributable to a 24-hour, 25-year storm. - 3.5.
+Discharge of Richmond Refinery Enhancement Wetland treatment facility (Wetland) effluent to Discharge Point 001 downstream of granular activated carbon treatment is prohibited unless the Discharger complies with Provision 6.3.4.7 of this Order.